 After successful completion of your foundation year in our Essex Pathways Department, you progress to complete your course with our Department of History.
 When starting year one, you are encouraged to explore the ways in which the two disciplines influence and inform one another.

-As a student of history, you discover both the early modern and modern periods, and explore challenging questions concerning the impact of political, social and cultural change on individuals, social groups, and regions.
+You discover both the early modern and modern periods, and explore challenging questions concerning the impact of political, social and cultural change on individuals, social groups, and regions.

-As a sociologist, you investigate what connects people with each other, as well as what divides them.
+Simultaneously you investigate what connects people with each other, as well as what divides them.
 We consider every aspect of our daily lives, from how we relate to politicians, celebrities and friends, to how we define ourselves, our families, and others.
 You study a wide-range of topics and specialisms, including colonialism, inequality, culture, identity, citizenship, multiculturalism and human rights.